Blackandfan/H2EK-Tags/README.md

     Banished Plasma Caster (Halo Wars 2)
     Chair (Halo Wars)

+Credits
+The Spartan Combatform tag makes use of some of Imperial Guardsman and D Flod Flags`s custom Spartan tags

 Following mods make use of some or all of the tags

 [ANOTHER HALO 2 REVAMP](https://steamcommunity.com/sharedfiles/filedetails/?id=3014196088)</br>